gladysum-zz/developer-tips/react-redux-connect.md

 **SYNTAX**
 ```
 const mapStateToProps = state => ({
-   key:  value
+   propertyX:  state.propertyX
 })
+Note: "state" refers to the redux store.
 ```
 **Question:** How do I update the store from inside a component?

 **Answer:** Use mapDispatchToProps.
-It returns a an object filled with methods that update the store.
-These methods are also added to the component's props via connect().
+It returns a an object filled with functions that update the store.
+These functions are also added to the component's props via connect().

 **SYNTAX**
 ```